House advances Tlaib censure resolution, teeing up final vote

 The chamber defeated a Democratic-led motion to kill the resolution 208-213-1.

-One Democrat voted to advance the resolution, while six Republicans voted to kill it.
+One Democrat voted to advance the resolution, Illinois Rep. Brad Schneider, while six Republicans voted to table it.
+A final vote is expected Wednesday, and the measure requires majority support in the chamber.

 Democratic leadership had urged members to shelve the legislation.
 The majority of the caucus defended Tlaib’s right to make the controversial comments, citing the First Amendment, despite most disagreeing with her words.

-While symbolic, censure measure carry little weight.
-There are no repercussions for the non-binding resolution following the vote, though it carries the stigma of being disciplined by a lawmaker’s colleagues.
+While symbolic, censure measures carry little weight.
+There are no repercussions for the nonbinding resolution following the vote, though it carries the stigma of being disciplined by a lawmaker’s colleagues.

 Tuesday’s vote marked the second time in a week that the House weighed in on a resolution to censure Tlaib — the only Palestinian American serving in Congress — for her comments in the wake of Hamas’s attack on Israel.